MelleJo/streamlit_financial_advisor_app/README.md

 - `transcription_service.py`: Handles speech-to-text transcription
 - `gpt_service.py`: Handles AI-powered analysis using OpenAI's GPT model
 - `ui_components.py`: Contains UI components for the Streamlit app
+- `.streamlit/secrets.toml`: Contains sensitive information like API keys (not version controlled)

 ## Security Note

-Never commit your `.env` file or expose your API keys in your code.
-The `.env` file is included in `.gitignore` to prevent accidental commits.
+Never commit your `.streamlit/secrets.toml` file or expose your API keys in your code.
+The `.streamlit/secrets.toml` file should be added to your `.gitignore` to prevent accidental commits.